By Patty Apostolides

 library and sign out books relevant to writing.

 In addition, it would be very useful to join a writing group

-(online or in your local area) that critiques your work and
+(online or in your local area) that critiques your work and gives

-critique or review group, it offers that also.
+group, it offers that also.

 The second step to becoming an author, is to have the right tools.